-The T7i is a recent model that features in the current product line-up of Canon.
-In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
+Both the T7i and the A6500 have been discontinued, but can regularly be found used on eBay.
+The A6500 was replaced by the Sony A6600, while the T7i was followed by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon T7i better than the Sony A6500 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS Rebel T7i: